 When a person dies, their personal representatives have a duty to administer their estate.
 This includes ascertaining the details of the assets and liabilities in the estate at the person’s date of death, including any liabilities to income tax or capital gains tax in respect of transactions occurring before death.
-They will then need to complete an inheritance tax account, pay any inheritance tax due, swear an oath and apply for the grant of representation which is proof of the personal representatives’ legal authority to perform the role.
+They will then need to complete an inheritance tax account, pay any inheritance tax due, sign a statement of truth and apply for the grant of representation which is proof of the personal representatives’ legal authority to perform the role.

 Before the administration process can begin, it is important to: